Meet the Team

 Meet the Arty-Folks Board of Trustees

-Miho Taka, Service User Engagement
+Miho Taka, Chair

 Miho previously worked in the private and 3rd sector, and today is Assistant Professor, at the Centre for Trust, Peace and Social Relations at Coventry University.